LPology/Simple-Ajax-Uploader/README.md

 #### Method 2: Multiple file uploads ####

 Below is an example of how to implement multiple file uploading with progress bars.
-A new progress bar is created for each file upload within the `onSubmit()` callback function, and then removed when the upload is completed.
+A new progress bar is created for each file upload within the `onSubmit()` callback function.
+The progress bar is then removed when the upload is completed.

 ```javascript
 	var uploader = new ss.SimpleUpload({